carlosveloso/aq2_site/README.md

 ********
 **install:**

-Create this structure in app/ dir with read and write permissions
+create this structure in app/ dir with read and write permissions

 * tmp
 * |-- cache